freddylist/standard-ebooks/README.md

-# standard-ebooks
+# Standard Ebooks

-Compilation of ebooks from standardebooks.org
+Compilation of ebooks from [standardebooks.org](https://standardebooks.org/about)